Raum-Network/raum_network_tokens/README.md

 # raum_network_tokens
-Raum Network ERC20 tokens for the starknet
+Raum Network ERC20 tokens for the starknet.
 An ERC20 comprises the following major methods:

 name() -> (name: felt) — which returns the name of the token.